There are two main kinds of electric shower used in Ireland, and they work in very different ways:

 Showers and Photovoltaic Solar Panels

 Save even more by powering your shower with your very own electricity from a solar energy system.
+Ideally, you should consider installing a solar panel power diverter if you have a pumped shower as thiing your shower with your very own electricity from a solar energy system.
 Ideally, you should consider installing a solar panel power diverter if you have a pumped shower as this lets you store surplus solar energy in the form of hot water.